Lump-of-Coal/ZeldaClassic/README.md

  # Zelda Classic

-Zelda Classic is an engine for making games similar to the original Famicom/NES '_Legend of Zelda_', ('_Zelda no Densetsu_') title from 1986, but can be used to create anything from that, to a wholly custom game engine, much in the same way that commercial software such as **PICO-8** or **Gamemaker** allows you to construct a game of your _own devices_, but far more easily: The packages include the custom, C, C, Pascal, and Ruby-inspired, powerful scripting language: **ZScript**, that allows you to directly modify the game engine to the limits of your imagination, creativity, and programming expertise.
+Zelda Classic is an engine for making games similar to the original Famicom/NES '_Legend of Zelda_', ('_Zelda no Densetsu_', 「ゼルダの伝説」) title from 1986, but can be used to create anything from that, to a wholly custom game engine, much in the same way that commercial software such as **PICO-8** or **Gamemaker** allows you to construct a game of your _own devices_, but far more easily: The packages include the custom, C, C, Pascal, and Ruby-inspired, powerful scripting language: **ZScript**, that allows you to directly modify the game engine to the limits of your imagination, creativity, and programming expertise.

 For most basic game creation, all tasks are handled by the _JWin _user interface in graphical, instantaneous, and easily editable means.
 All items, power-ups, enemies, and other facets of a game are something that_ you can designate and customise using the base editor alone!_ Should you want more, the ZScript interface language, with the included tools and compiler, allows you to modify some of the deepest innerworkings of the engine, to tailor it to your specific needs.